The Economics Major - Frequently Asked Questions

 Q. Who are the Department Advisors?

-A. Academic advising on all classes to be taken during junior year will be done by Professor Smita Brunnermeier.
-Academic advising on all classes to be taken during the senior year will be done by Professor Faruk Gul.
+A. Academic advising on all classes to be taken during junior or senior year will be done by Professor Smita Brunnermeier.
+Senior thesis assignments and the senior comp exam will be handled by Professor Henry Farber.

 Q. Why should I choose the economics major?
 Back to Top